2024 NAIS Annual ConferenceFEBruary 28-MARCH 1, St. LOUIS, MO

 Day 2 Session (Friday, March 1): LiberatED: Including Liberatory Practices that Center Humanity in the Classroom

 Reimagine social-emotional learning (SEL) so that it honors and facilitates identity-affirmation, advances social and racial justice, and promotes healing and liberation.
 Join this interactive session to co-create a deeper understanding of SEL and make meaning of how we can embed liberatory practices in our classrooms and schools.
 Explore ways to expand our understanding and practice beyond SEL competencies to include liberatory practices and mindsets that center humanity and the whole child in our classrooms.
+Watch the presenters give a preview of this session here.

 Presenters: Miriam Miller is a learner, teacher-educator, researcher, and storyteller committed to working alongside educators to embed social and emotional learning, well-being, and racial justice into their practice.
 Aileen Mokuria is a passionate educator who has dedicated her life to co-creating communities with youth that are identity-affirming and support thriving.
 Both are facilitators and programming co-leads for LiberatED.